 Job hunting consumes all your time

 Job hunting CAN be time consuming.
 If you are going it alone, job hunting can be a thankless exercise.
-Searching for treasury roles that fit your experience, uploading your CV to numerous job boards, scheduling interview times and preparing for interviews can all get too much and can overwhelm when you still have a job to do as well.
+Searching for treasury jobs that fit your experience, uploading your CV to numerous job boards, scheduling interview times and preparing for interviews can all get too much and can overwhelm when you still have a job to do as well.

 This is why it pays to reach out to specialist recruitment agencies in the treasury niche such as ourselves who will not only manage the process of interviews with no cost to you, but they can also put you forward for roles that no one else knows about.
 None of your time is wasted on wild goose chases, and you’re only put forward for relevant roles.